 When we sympathize with our partner’s perspective, finding it to be as valid as our own, we expand our sense of what is acceptable — we are changed.
 The more we learn about our partner and value how they see things, the more we take them in and the greater our sense of intimacy.
 Surrendering to how our partner loves does not diminish us; we don’t abandon our own perspective.
 Love is additive — we experience growth by expanding our sense of what it means to be loved.

 David Braucher, L.C.S.W., Ph.D., is a psychotherapy supervisor and member of the faculty of The William Alanson White Institute’s Psychoanalytic and Intensive Psychoanalytic Psychotherapy Programs.
-He is on the Editorial Board of the journal, Contemporary Psychoanalysis, and Executive Editor of this blog, Contemporary Psychoanalysis in Action.
-He has lectured at the NYU School of Social Work.
-He writes on relationships and is in private practice in the West Village in Manhattan.
+He is the author of the Life Smarts blog on PsychologyToday.com.